BenPope95/scaffold-eth-substreams-challenge/README.md

 For a quicker, more applicable overview watch [this](https://www.youtube.com/watch?v=vWYuOczDiAA&t=27s)

+Substreams are composed of two types of modules:
+[map_modules](https://substreams.streamingfast.io/documentation/develop/manifest-modules#map-modules) are how you will retrieve and filter your data.
+[store_modules](https://substreams.streamingfast.io/documentation/develop/manifest-modules#store-modules) are used to aggregate and store values for later use downstream.

 ---

-Create a simple Substreams:
+Create a simple Substreams powered Subgraph:

-You'll be using a template Substreams to filter through blockchain data and indexing the transaction volume of NFTs.
+You'll be using a template Substreams to filter through blockchain data and indexing the transfer volume of NFT collections.

 Then you'll be outputting the target data into a subgraph.